Sznv91/graduation-TopJava/README.md

 ## Type:
 >POST
 #### Description:
-Resource creat users with role "USER" and "ADMIN".
+Resource create users with role "USER" and "ADMIN".
 Important: only user with role Admin can create new Admin.
 Remaining description does not differ from [Create User](#Create-User).